rbind/blog.jemu.name/content/posts/2017/2017-07-21-the-bottomless-pit-of-educational-youtube/index.md

 - [NativLang][nativlang]: About language.
 If you have a linguistic soft spot, this is your channel.
 - [This Exists][thisexists]: There's so much stuff, and some of it is unexpected and fascinating.
 From musical subgenres like [vaporwave](https://www.youtube.com/watch?v=-WNrjWSJwf8)[^vapor] to sub-cultures dedicated to, well, being [weird on SoundCloud](https://www.youtube.com/watch?v=1tUao6vAsjE)

-There's a lot more to say about all of these channels, but I just wanted to make a quick list… which now has taken be a couple of days to write up and collect all the links for.
+There's a lot more to say about all of these channels, but I just wanted to make a quick list… which now has taken me a couple of days to write up and collect all the links for.
 By now you should have a decent enough primer to go exploring for yourself.
 Don't hesitate to click on related channels coming up in collaborations or something, that's basically how I collected this list over the years.

 <!--Footnotes-->